NASE will be part of the next OpenMS release, 2.5. Until then a custom installer is provided.

 To install the software, download and run the installer for your operating system.
 Installation should only take a few minutes:

 The installers include all relevant dependencies.
-The complete source code is also available for download at the link above, or can be browsed in this GitHub repository.
+The complete source code is also available in the OpenMS GitHub repository.

 Note: On some Windows PCs, the installer may report an error about being unable to install a Visual Studio redistributable package.
 This warning can be ignored.